modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

   ```

 And just like that, you are good to go.
-No additional changes to any files are needed; a plugin will take care of everything by converting your Markdown files to the support Storybook's mdx format.
+No additional changes to any files are needed; a plugin will take care of everything by converting your Markdown files to the support Storybook's MDX format.

 For more detailed information please see [https://open-wc.org/demoing-storybook/](https://open-wc.org/demoing-storybook/).